smyrgeorge/sqlx4k/README.md

 Provide a sql driver for the kotlin native platform.
 Under the hood uses the `sqlx` library from the `rust` ecosystem.
+Maybe in the future we will provide a pure kotlin driver implementation.

 The project is a very early stage, thus braking changes, bugs should be expected.